kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 			 - If it should be no more than several minutes, we must aggregate data on the fly, this is called batch data.
 			 - if several hours is ok, then we can store raw events and process them in the background, this is known as stream data processing.
 		 - we can also combine both approaches which makes a lot of sense for many systems out there.
-			 - we will store raw events, and because there are so many of the, we will store events for several da
+			 - we will store raw events, and because there are so many of the, we will store events for several days or weeks only.
+And then purge old data, and we will also calculate and store numbers in real-time.
+So that statistics is available for users right away, by storing both raw events and aggreated data we get the best of both words: Fast Read, ability

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjc2NjA5Mzg0LC0xNTkwOTE1NDcwLC0xMz
+eyJoaXN0b3J5IjpbLTE2NDUyMjI5OSwtMTU5MDkxNTQ3MCwtMT
-Q2MzM3ODk0LDQ2NDYzOTQ4M119
+M0NjMzNzg5NCw0NjQ2Mzk0ODNdfQ==
 -->